 This article describes the prerequisites necessary to build your Project for iOS and create the supporting components to configure Cloud BuildA continuous integration service for Unity projects that automates the process of creating builds on Unity’s servers.
 More info

-To develop iOS apps, you must be a member of the iOS Developer Program.
-The cost is currently $99 per year, and allows you to build, test, and eventually release your apps in the Apple App Store.
+To develop iOS apps, you must be a member of the Apple Developer Program.
+This lets you build, test, and eventually release your apps in the Apple App Store.

 Note: You must have an Intel-based Mac running OS X Yosemite (v10.10) or later to develop and distribute iOS apps and Mac apps.

 After you sign in to the Apple Developer program portal, you’ll see a list labeled Program Resources on the left.
 Click Certificates, IDs & Profiles to manage the certificates, identifiers, profiles, and devices you need to develop and distribute apps.

 A provisioning profile ties developers and devices to an authorized Development Team and enables you to use a device for testing.
 You must install a Development Provisioning Profile on each device you plan to run your application code.

 Each Development Provisioning Profile contains a set of Development Certificates, Unique Device Identifiers (UDID), and an App ID.